picolonetwork/whitepaper/README.md

-# Picolo Whitepaper: An Ethereum based Open Database Network.
+# Picolo : An Ethereum based Open Database Network.

 This repository contains the latex files for the whitepaper.